 Bacteria, viruses, or parasites can cause STIs, of which healthcare professionals recognize more than 20 types.
 Although sexually active individuals can get an STI, it is impossible to contract or develop blue waffle disease.

 Blue waffle disease does not exist.
 Despite photographic “evidence” showing a person’s blue-colored vulva, there is no such infection.

 So-called fake news can emerge from all areas of the internet, and rumors can spread quickly.
 A 2018 study showed that false rumors reach more people than the truth and that they spread at a quicker rate.

-The internet is full of false information about this fake condition, and its definition varies between websites.
+The internet contains false information about this fake condition, and its definition varies among websites.

-Sex is a healthy part of life, and people rarely experience side effects from having frequent sex.
+Sex is a natural and healthy part of life, and people rarely experience side effects from having frequent sex.
 However, a person may experience discomfort from some sexual practices.

-The signs of some real vaginal infections are similar to those associated with fictitious blue waffle.
-Symptoms of a vaginal infection include:
+The symptoms of some real vaginal infections are similar to those associated with the fictitious blue waffle disease.
+The

 - unusual, odorous vaginal discharge

 - itching, burning, and swelling around the vagina